vg-json-data/sm-json-data/strats.md

 }
 ```

-## Comes Through Toilet
+### Comes Through Toilet

-A `comesThroughToilet` property indicates if the strat is applicable when the Toilet comes between this room (which should have an `entranceCondition`) and the other room (one with a matching `exitCondition`).
+Inside an `entranceCondition` object, a `comesThroughToilet` property indicates if the strat is applicable when the Toilet comes between this room and the other room (one with a matching `exitCondition`).
 This property should be specified on every strat having an `entranceCondition` through a vertical transition.
 It has three possible values:

 - "yes": The strat is applicable only if the Toilet comes between this room and the other room.
 - "no": The strat is applicable only if the Toilet *does not* come between this room and the other room.